XPMUser/XPMUser.github.io/README.md

 Check them out!
 https://github.com/craftersshaft/

-This should also go without saying, but I am not associated with any of the people that have made forks of my repository or Daboss7173 with https://daboss7173.github.io (The Old Prodigy restorer) except Ao28th28 with https://ao28th28.github.io.
+This should also go without saying, but I'm not associated with any of the people that have made forks of my repository or Daboss7173 with https://daboss7173.github.io (The Old Prodigy restorer) except Ao28th28 with https://ao28th28.github.io.
 I don't recommend playing on them, as they all have a healthy mix of outdated versions, poor organization, duplicate versions, broken 2014-2015 house uis, unsavable house data for 1.10.0, and/or multiple bugs.

 ## How to play